orkes-io/docs/docs/reference-docs/join-task.md

 An `email_notification` task, a `sms_notification` task and a  `http_notification` task.
 Email and SMS are usually best effort delivery systems.
 However, in case of a http based notification you get a return code and you can retry until it succeeds or eventually give up.
 When you setup a notification workflow, you may decide to continue ,if you kicked off an email and sms notification.
-Im that case, you can decide to `joinOn` those specific tasks.
+In that case, you can decide to `joinOn` those specific tasks.
 However, the `http_notification` task will still continue to execute, but it will not block the rest of the workflow from proceeding.